-An early episode of Law & Order focuses on the Troubles from the U.S perspective; there's plenty of sympathizers to the cause amongst the Irish-American community depicted.
-Prosecutor Ben Stone, an Irish American, is notably not one of them.
+An early episode of Law & Order focuses on the Troubles from the U.S perspective; there's plenty of sympathizers to the cause amongst the Irish-American community depicted, including one who's actually a member of the IRA.
+Prosecutor Ben Stone, an Irish American, is notably not one however.

 Unsub Ian Doyle from Criminal Minds turns out to be involved with the IRA; he tries to kill everyone who put him in jail (and almost succeeds.)

 A critically acclaimed play by BBC Northern Ireland about the troubles was called The Shadows on Our Skin and took its title and incidental music from Irish celtic-rock group The Horslips.

 The IRA is pitted against the Taliban on the season 1 finale of Deadliest Warrior.
 The IRA win.

 In the final episode of the original Columbo series, "The Conspirators", the villain is an IRA gun-runner named Joe Devlin, played by Clive Revill.
 He's portrayed as a philosophical Knight Templar, who works as a poet and author in his legitimate life.
 He also raises funds for an organization called American Friends of Northern Ireland, which is more-or-less an Expy of Noraid (with the fact that the money really goes to the IRA being less of an Open Secret than in real life).
 The requisite murder is of an Arms Dealer, who was planning to take Devlin's money and flee the country.